 Avoiding tooth decay is a tall order for small children.
 Lurking behind those sweet smiles are millions of oral bacteria that can lead to cavities.
 In addition, keeping those bacteria in check can be difficult for little hands that do not yet have the dexterity or coordination to brush and floss their teeth well.
 What can we do to help?
-With dental sealants in DuPont, your dental team at DuPont Family Dentistry can actually build a barrier between teeth and decay-causing bacteria.
+With dental sealants in DuPont, WA, your dental team at DuPont Family Dentistry can actually build a barrier between teeth and decay-causing bacteria.

 Why Choose DuPont Family Dentistry for Dental Sealants?

 - Knowledgeable, Skilled Dentists